keemeew/Early-Exit-P4/README.md

-# Implementation of In-Network Adaptive Inference using Early-Exits
+# Implementation of In-Network Adaptive Inference

 This is the implementation of "In-Network Adaptive Inference using Early-Exits" based on P4 BMv2 software switch.